BlueHorn07/math-problem-solving/_posts/probability-and-statistics/statistics/2021-05-13-two-samples-estimation-paired-observations.md

 <div class="light-margine" markdown="1">

-Q. Can we find a 95% confidence interval for the true mean of the differences btw the scores befare and after the MATH230?
+Q. Can we find a 95% confidence interval for the true mean of the differences btw the scores before and after the MATH230?

 Supp. $X_1, \dots, X_n$ and $Y_1, \dots, Y_n$ are random samples and $\sigma_1^2$ and $\sigma_2^2$ are known.